Spatio-Temporal Graphical Counterfactuals: An Overview: Potential Outcome Model

-The forth assumption is ignorability, defined as \begin{assumption}[Ignorability~\cite{consistency1976rubin, consistency1978rubin}] In TABLE~\ref{table: pom}, $T \upmodels Y(1), Y(0) | X$ for each unit. \end{assumption} Thus, the ignorability assumption implies that all the confounders have been observed in $X$, that is, no hidden confounder would interfere the observations of $Y(1), Y(0)$.
-Thus, the ignorability assumption is also called as unconfoundedness.
-This assumption are usually made to avoid the preference on experimental manipulation, that would guarantee the randomization in the experiments~\cite{randomization1974rubin}.
+The fourth assumption is ignorability, defined as \begin{assumption}[Ignorability~\cite{consistency1976rubin, consistency1978rubin}] In Table~\ref{table: pom}, $T \upmodels Y(1), Y(0) | X$ for each unit. \end{assumption} Thus, the ignorability assumption implies that all the confounders have been observed in $X$, that is, no hidden confounder would interfere with the observations of $Y(1), Y(0)$.
+Thus, the ignorability assumption is also called unconfoundedness assumption.
+This assumption is usually made to avoid the preference for experimental manipulation, which would guarantee randomization in the experiments~\cite{randomization1974rubin}.